sksamuel/hoplite/README.md

 ### EnvironmentVariablesPropertySource

 The `EnvironmentVariablesPropertySource` reads config from environment variables.
-It does not map cases so `HOSTNAME` does *not* provide a value for a field with the name `hostname`.
+It does not map cases.
+So, `HOSTNAME` does *not* provide a value for a field with the name `hostname`.

-For nested config, use a period to seperate keys, for example `topic.name` would override `name` located in a `topic` parent.
+For nested config, use a period to separate keys, for example `topic.name` would override `name` located in a `topic` parent.
 Alternatively, in some environments a `.` is not supported in ENV names, so you can also use double underscore `__`.
 Eg `topic__name` would override name in a Topic object.

-Optionally you can also create a `EnvironmentVariablesPropertySource` with `allowUppercaseNames` set to `true` to allows for uppercase-only names.
+Optionally you can also create a `EnvironmentVariablesPropertySource` with `allowUppercaseNames` set to `true` to allow for uppercase-only names.

 ### SystemPropertiesPropertySource